Home security system costs — how much to budget to keep your home protected

 Monitoring fees and subscription costs

-There may be monthly costs to consider, and overall these can range from around £5 for systems with limited features up to around £40 for systems that include professional monitoring services.
+These can range from around £5 for systems with limited features up to around £40 for systems that include professional monitoring services.

 Examine what you’ll have to pay and what this includes carefully before committing.
 Some alarms come with monthly subscription fees and some with subscription fees if you want particular system features such as video storage for a defined period, as in the case of this Ring Alarm Pack XL from Amazon.
 In some instances, as noted above, these subscription fees cover professional monitoring costs.